Sam-Dragon/cloud/GCP.md

 - similar restrictions to Preemptible VM

 # Migration of VM
-- Migration is enabled by default in 'Availability policy '
+- Migration is enabled by default in 'Availability policy'
 - It can be migrated to another host in same zone
 - support for instances of Local SSD's
 - No support for GPU and preemptible instances